swisscom/PowerGRR/README.md

 To be able to use all PowerGRR commands, one must use the current version of GRR.
-Some API calls, like starting a hunt or uploading or removing an artifact, are only working with current versions of GRR and not with the latest release (3.1.0.2).
+Some API calls, like starting a hunt or uploading or removing an artifact, are only working with current versions of GRR and not with the previous versions.
-However, most API calls were already available in 3.1.0.2 and thus are working with PowerGRR too.

 ### PowerShell